rhythmictech/terraform-aws-cloudtrail-bucket/README.md

 }
 ```

-Then in acct 12345678 you can log back to the bucket like this
+Then in acct 12345678 and the other child accounts you can log back to the bucket like this
 ```
 # in acct 12345678
 module "cloudtrail-logging" {